-Members and partners of the Mega-Sporting Events Platform for Human Rights have delivered the following events since 2015:
+Over the years, members and partners of the Mega-Sporting Events Platform for Human Rights have delivered the following major events:

 - A panel session on MSEs and human rights at the UN Annual Forum on Business and Human Rights in Geneva in November 2016.